nhuongmh/nhuongmh.cv/data.typ

     ]
   )

   - This tool is used to do configuration check between 2 systems or between a system with reference config.
-It's mainly for customer debug purposes.
+It's mainly for customer debug purposes
   - Tech: Golang CLI, Cobra, Hardware, ARM-based architecture, ...

 ]